tonibois/SQL_through_python/README.md

 The second example shows how to access to *dellstore* **PostgreSQL** database.
 In that case, it is shown how to analyze products and order tables.
 This work is performed on file: "PostgreSQL_from_python.ipynb"

-Access to MySQL database sakila using python connector
+Here detailed instructions on how to access to MySQL database sakila using python connector, that are also described in *MySQL_from_python.ipynb*:

 Previous steps for initial requirements are described in the main code in catalan.
 Step by step translation to english is provided here.